Pressio/pressio/docs/source/components/rom_lspg_unsteady.rst

 			  SolverType & /**/)
       };

-- for all overloads, the problem object will hold const-qualified references to the arguments ``trialSpace``, ``fomSystem``, ``hrOp``, ``rhsMasker``, ``jaMasker``, therefore NO copy of these objects occurs.
+  where:

+  - ``state_type`` aliases the reduced state type of your trial subspace class

+  - ``independent_variable_type`` same as the nested type alias in ``FomSystemType``

-- All internal memory allocation needed for the implementation is performed inside the constructor of problem.
+- any necessary memory allocation needed for the implementation occurs when the constructor of the class is called.
+However, we guarantee (for now) that the implementation only uses via *const references* (as opposed to copying) the arguments passed to the ``create_steady_problem``.
+  This is why it is critical to ensure :ref:`precondition 2 <unsteadyLspgPreconditions>` is satisfied.

-Using/solving the problem
+Solve the problem
 -------------------------

 To solve the problem, you need a non-linear least squares solver